 Nevertheless, pro-Kremlin media and far-right nationalist movements have waged an active campaign to weaken that support.
-The right-wing National Movement defines Poland as a U.S. “vassal” and criticizes the American troop presence.
+The right-wing National Free Poland defines Poland as a U.S. “vassal” and criticizes the American troop presence.
 Its Facebook fan page, though not widely visited, regularly publishes anti-American propaganda containing vulgar language about U.S. policy in Europe.
 It also actively promotes Mikołaj Rajzer, a young nationalist who is trying to provoke anger against the American presence in Poland.

 Rajzer belongs to National Free Poland (NFP), a small nationalist organization that attacks Polish cooperation with the United States, the European Union and Ukraine while promoting reconciliation with Russia.
 NFP has criticized Ukrainian immigration to Poland in the hope of disrupting the two countries’ current good relationship Rajzer is also promoted

 in Polish by Novorossia Today, a pro-Kremlin internet blog that engages in discussions about the future of Ukrainian territories occupied by Russia.
 NFP is allied with the nationalist environment movement in Poland.

 Rajzer is an ally of Wojciech Olszański, also known as Aleksander Jabłonowski, an actor and famous nationalist “YouTuber” who seeks to influence younger Poles with his pro-Kremlin, anti-NATO propaganda.
 Borrowing the geopolitical theories of Russian ideologist Alexander Dugin and his imitators in Poland, Jabłonowski states